 Yakima Valley Community College is among your best bets if you want to study Agricultural Economics & Business.
 The location in an important urban center is wonderful for scholars trying to find adequate possibilities for social networking, adventure, and discovery.

 Yakima Valley Community College does not require freshmen to live on-campus.
-Considering 3.4% of Yakima Valley Community College's population is from outside Washington, you are going to have lots of chances to befriend undergraduates throughout the country.
+Student achievements after graduation is significant to Yakima Valley Community College, with graduates generally leaving the college with debt far lower than the U.S. average.
 Ever wish colleges were graded with a report card?
 Now they are.
 Look at Yakima Valley Community College's scorecard.